HaniMassoud/PulseBanking/README.md

 ## Project Overview

-Pulse Banking Platform is a scalable, multi-tenant banking system that allows multiple banks to operate on a single platform while maintaining strict data isolation.
+Pulse Banking Platform is a scalable banking system that can be deployed in two ways:
+1. Regional Deployment: Multiple banks share a single platform instance while maintaining strict data isolation

-Pulse Banking Platform can be deployed separately for each region or country for data sovereignty and regulatory compliance.

-Pulse Banking Platform can also be deployed for a single Bank or Financial Institution that wants a dedicated, single-tenant platform.
+2. Dedicated Deployment: A single bank gets their own dedicated platform instance

+Each deployed instance of Pulse Banking Platform operates completely independently.
+They run in separate cloud accounts with no shared resources or cross-communication between instances.
+This deployment flexibility allows for:
+- Data sovereignty through regional deployments
+- Complete isolation for banks requiring dedicated infrastructure
+- Cost-effective shared infrastructure for banks comfortable with tenant-based isolation

 ## Architecture